 Owing to the change in Government Coronavirus guidance, this page is currently under review.
 If you have any queries, please contact firstname.lastname@example.org

 This information was current at the time this page was last updated on: 14 May 2021, 2.39pm

 Who is being tested for COVID-19?

-Anyone who is showing symptoms of COVID-19 can request to be tested. https://www.gov.uk/getting-tested-for-coronavirus
+Anyone can request to be tested for COVID-19. https://www.gov.uk/getting-tested-for-coronavirus

 If you are a staff member at Thera, please see the further guidance for staff section for more information about testing protocol for staff and people we support – you will have received an email with the password.
 If you do not have the password, please email email@example.com

 You should book a test if you are showing symptoms of coronavirus, or if you have been asked to get tested.